 William’s practice covers all UK taxes relevant to corporate and financing transactions.

 Particular areas of interest include real estate and the oil and gas sector.
 However, William also has extensive experience of M&A, demergers and other corporate structuring, private equity and debt and equity financing and in recent years he has built up a substantial (and, to date, successful) tax litigation practice.

 Highlights include advising:

-- Canary Wharf on its conversion to a REIT and the restructuring required to achieve that
+- Canary Wharf on its conversion to a REIT and associated reorganisation

 - Landsec on the first ever “B share” scheme implemented by a REIT